laminas/laminas-di/docs/book/v3/cookbook/aot-guide.md

 ## 1. Create project and add laminas-di

-For this guide, we will use an [mezzio application](https://docs.mezzio.dev/mezzio/) built from the skeleton with laminas-servicemanager as its IoC container.
+For this guide, we will use a [mezzio application](https://docs.mezzio.dev/mezzio/) built from the skeleton with laminas-servicemanager as its IoC container.

 If you have already set up a project with laminas-di, you can skip this step.